akivamu/gg-ml-cc-in-docker/src/01_FirstStepsWithTF/README.md

 First, we start with using only 1 single feature as input: `total_rooms`.
 And the output is `median_house_value`.
 Our model will use `total_rooms` and `median_house_value` as training set `(x,y)`.

 Looking at the code, there is a complicated in `my_input_fn`.
-At this time, just consider it as an transformer original data into the structure that TF can use.
+At this time, just consider it as an transformer original data into the structure that TF can use - from `pandas` to TensorFlow `Dataset`.
+The parameters `features`, `targets`, `batch_size` are easy to understand.
+But what about `num_epochs`.

+While training, we need data to be fetched into optimizer continuosly.
+What if all examples in training data is used?
+We repeat them, by instruct `Dataset` to repeat data `num_epochs` of times.
+Specifically, when training, we need the `Dataset` repeats infinitely.
+When making prediction, we need the `Dataset` repeats just once.

 The important steps here are: